ADE – Adverse Drug Events – A Growing Problem;

 A comment in the study said that “among the most frequently reported drugs associated with fatal events, we observed a disproportionate contribution of pain medications and drugs that modify the immune system.
 An implication was written as follows: “This study shows that substantially growing numbers of patients are experiencing serious injuries from drug therapy.”

-Study: Serious adverse drug events (ADEs) are an important public health problem
+Study: Serious adverse drug events (ADEs) are an important public

 The above study also commented, “this growing toll of serious injury shows that the existing system is not adequately protecting patients and underscores the importance of recent reports urging far-reaching legislative, policy, and institutional changes.”